antonshelepov/Data_Engineering_Nanodegree-Udacity/Project_3_DataLake/README.md

 #### Takeaways

 The more data must be processed, the more time it takes.
 Each minor mistake in the pipeline can lead to postponed schedule.
-It is therefor important to develop a habit of testing a data transformation pipeline thoroughly, strictly speaking, on a small dataset.
+It is therefore important to develop a habit of testing a data transformation pipeline thoroughly, strictly speaking, on a small dataset.
 This way a lot of frustration can be saved.

 I also found [**docs**](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.DataFrameReader.json.html?highlight=json) on how to read JSON with spark helpful, especially the parameters *mode='PERMISSIVE'* and *columnNameOfCorruptRecord='corrupt_record'*.